-O-1 Visa Approval Rate: What the Numbers Say (and How to Boost Your Chances of Approval)
+O-1 Visa Approval Rate: What the Numbers Say in March 2026

 - O-1 applicants must clearly document extraordinary ability or achievement through evidence like awards, media, and expert letters.